Skip Navigation

 Headshot of Fatimah Salvador

 On a field trip to Amsterdam I learned about children's lived experiences and their curriculum.
-We visited many historical places, such as Anne Frank's house, Jood Museum, the Portuguese Synagogue, and Ruks Museum, along with the opportunity to explore Amsterdam.
+We visited many historical places, such as the Anne Frank House, Joods Museum, the Portuguese Synagogue, and Rijks Museum, along with the opportunity to explore Amsterdam.

 I decided to pursue a postgraduate course to learn more about the international education experience.
 This course provides knowledge of international perspectives of children’s rights, their lived experience, and an understanding of historical, geographical, and cultural definitions of childhood across the continent.